ghidora77/GEE_Labs_Website/docs/Lab_03.md

 #### Principal Component Analysis (PCA)

 Like the Tasseled Cap transform, the [PCA transform](https://en.wikipedia.org/wiki/Principal_component_analysis) is a rotational transform in which the new basis is orthonormal, but the axes are determined from statistics of the input image, rather than empirical data.
-Specifically, the new basis is the [eigenvectors](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the image's [variance-covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix).
+Specifically, the new basis is the [eigenvector](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the image's [variance-covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix).
 As a result, the principal components are uncorrelated.
 To demonstrate, use the Landsat 8 image converted to an array image.
 Use the `reduceRegion()` [method](https://developers.google.com/earth-engine/reducers_reduce_region) to compute statistics (band covariances) for the image.

 A [*reducer*](https://developers.google.com/earth-engine/reducers_intro) is an object that tells Earth Engine what statistic to compute.
 Note that the result of the reduction is an object with one property, an array, that stores the covariance matrix.
 The next step is to compute the eigenvectors and eigenvalues of that covariance matrix.
 Since the eigenvalues are appended to the eigenvectors, slice the two apart and discard the eigenvectors.
 Perform the matrix multiplication, as with the TC components.
 Finally, convert back to a multi-band image and display the first PC.

 Use the [layer manager](https://developers.google.com/earth-engine/playground#layer-manager) to stretch the result appropriately.
 What do you observe?
 Try displaying some of the other principal components.
-The image parameters in the code chunk below are built specifically for Pricipal Component 1.
+The image parameters in the code chunk below are built specifically for Principal Component 1.

 ```javascript
 var point = ee.Geometry.Point([-80.42, 37.22]);